 Career-Related Experience During College and Post-Graduation Employment

 Students are encouraged to gain experience related to their career goals and interests.
 We provide assistance to students seeking part-time and full-time positions, summer jobs, paid and unpaid internships, and volunteer opportunities.
-Our online system provides access to job and internship listings for students and alumni both locally and nationally.
-In addition to eCareerCenter, we also provide students with other services to assist in obtaining experience and employment.
+HireStRose, our online system provides access to job and internship listings for students and alumni both locally and nationally.
+In addition to HireStRose we also provide students with other services to assist in obtaining experience and employment.
 Students can meet with our staff during walk-in hours and appointments to develop their resume and job search correspondence.
 Through our recruiting program, students and alumni can connect with employers through information tables/sessions, resume collections, and on-campus interviews.
-The Career Center also utilizes social media to help connect students and alumni with networking opportunities and career-related information.
-Career Center mock interviews allow students and alumni to practice interviewing skills with staff members and employers.
+The Office of Career Services also utilizes social media to help connect students and alumni with networking opportunities and career-related information.
+Office of Career Services mock interviews allow students and alumni to practice interviewing skills with staff members and employers.
 Each spring graduating education students participate in Education Expo, a job and networking event, which connects students and alumni with education-related employers.

-- Direct your student to the Career Center for guidance on selecting and changing their major, to help them create the most effective resume and cover letters, to discover opportunities available in specific industries or fields, or to conduct and internship, job or graduate/professional school search.
+- Direct your student to the Office of Career Services for guidance on selecting and changing their major, to help them create the most effective resume and cover letters, to discover opportunities available in specific industries or fields, or to conduct and internship, job or graduate/professional school search.

 - Support your student as they explore their options; take an active role and connect them to our resources and services.

 - Advise your student to visit our website, stop into the office in Saint Joseph Hall, and login to HireStRose, our career management system to access job/internship opportunities, stay up-to-date on programming, events and recruiting, plus other valuable resources.